TypeCombinator/uit/README.md

 ## Introduction

 **UIT** is a Unified Intrusive Linked List library.
 This library brings together 4 different linked lists based on a unified abstraction, the core trick is **mock_head**.
+In addition, some balanced trees have been implemented, what makes it different is that they're simplified with **mock_sentinel**, which is similar to the **mock_head**.

 | types          | number of head  node pointers | number of data node pointers | order        | comments                                                     |
 | -------------- | ----------------------------- | ---------------------------- | ------------ | ------------------------------------------------------------ |